Guest post by Mary Campbell Gallagher.

 Mary Campbell Gallagher is founder and president of BarWrite® and BarWrite Press, which have been offering supplemental courses for the bar exam for more than 20 years.
 She is the author of Scoring High on Bar Exam Essays and Perform Your Best on the Bar Exam Performance Test (MPT).

-Read the next post in this series: "The Bar Exam: Tips for Exam Day Success."
+Read the next post in this series: "The Bar Exam: Five Tips for the Final Days."